Nimo tube: Details

 The Nimo tube operated on a similar principle as the charactron, but used a much simpler design.
 They were intended as single digit, simple displays, or as four or six digits by means of a special horizontal magnetic deflection system.
 Having only three electrode types (a filament, an anode and ten different grids), the driving circuit for this tube was very simple, and as the image was projected on the glass face, it allowed a much wider viewing angle than, for example, Nixie tubes, which Nimo tried to replace.

 The tube required 1750 volts direct current (DC) for the anode and also required 1.1 volts for the filaments, as well as a cathode bias for the filaments that enables or disables the display of a character on a specific tube.
 This allows the display tubes to be multiplexed, simplifying the interface circuitry.

 The German tube manufacturer Telefunken tried to sell an unlicensed copy of the design under the type number XM1000, but was sued by IEE in 1969 and lost, having to destroy all tubes already produced.
 Only a few survived, most of them not yet labeled.

+IEE also offered a version of the Nimo tube that could show 4 digits at the same time, and had plans for a 6 digit version.
+The Nimo 64/Nimo 6500 had 64 electron guns with 64 different characters and could show 5 lines of text with 8 characters per line.
+It was available in 3 variants: EBCDIC, ASCII and Universal which had non-standard characters.